figuedmundo/shaomeme-fighter/tools/photo-manager/README.md

 ## Features

-- **Visual Gallery:** See exactly which photo you are annotating.
+- **Master-Detail Layout:** Quickly scroll through city photos and edit details in a large side-panel.
-- **Game Preview:** Preview how the photo and note will look in the actual game reward sequence.
+- **Real-time Polaroid Preview:** See exactly how your photo, date, and note will look in the game's reward slideshow.
-- **Orphan Detection:** Highlights notes in `notes.json` that no longer have a corresponding photo file.
+- **Orphan Detection:** Identifies notes in `notes.json` that no longer have a corresponding photo file (highlighted in red).
-- **Localhost Only:** Runs independently of the game on your development machine.
+- **Consitency:** Uses the exact same date-parsing and visual rendering logic as the main game engine.

 ## Setup & Running